ongr-io/ElasticsearchBundle/Resources/doc/search.md

 ## Results count

 Elasticsearch bundle provides support for [Count API](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-count.html).
-If you need only count results, this is faster way to approach this.
-Here's an example how to count cars by red color:
+If you need only to count the results, this is a faster way to approach this.
+Here's an example of how to count cars by red color:

 ```php